AntoBongio/Sensor_Fusion_Nanodegree/README.md

 ## [Project 2 - 2D Feature Tracking](https://github.com)

+This project was created to familiarize yourself with the OpenCV API that allows you to extract features, build feature descriptors and run feature matching algorithms.
+Feature Detectors: Shi-Tomasi, Harris, FAST, BRISK, ORB, AKAZE, SIFT Feature Descriptors: BRISK, BRIEF, ORB, FREAK, AKAZE, SIFT

 ## [Project 3 - 3D Object Tracking (Lidar/Camera)](https://github.com)

 ## [Project 4 - Radar](https://github.com/AntoBongio/Sensor_Fusion_Nanodegree/tree/main/04_Radar)

+The Radar sensor gives us the ability to estimate the position of a target as well as its velocity, proving to be complementary to Lidar.
+In the final project, the goal was to generate an artificial moving target, by assuming it is moving with the constant velocity model,  and to simulate a transmitted and received signal as what would be done in a radar module.
+The signal it is later exploited to calculate Range-Doppler Map (RDM) to ascertain the position and velocity of the target.
+Because the RDM is inherently noisy due to radar clutter, the CFAR is calculated in 2D in this RDM to finally detect where the object is and its speed.

 ## [Project 5 - Unscented Kalman Filter (Lidar/Radar)](https://github.com)